arthurbrousse/arthurbrousse.github.io/_posts/2021-12-11-datastory.md

 {% include piechart_occupation.html %}

 Now, clealy, we can see how different the public talking about Tesla is from the one talking about Chevrolet, which reveals an important component of the comparison between electric and thermic vehicles: The latter is much more engrained in the collective mindset, with a whole world built around it like race cars, whose name is thus associated to the cars people buy.
 While Tesla is gaining in popularity these last few years, it still is engrained in people's mind as a novel technology that has still to prove itself.

+We have an example of the power of large scale data and what it can tell us.
+It is quite known now, that people tend to accomodate their behavior and opinion to the ones of recognized or influential people.
+- Telsa, while still being quite a new company whith mixed feeling about it, has an aura of innovation and novelty around it which might sound promising for its future.
+- Chevrolet on the other hand, has the advantage of being associated to race cars and the sentiment of freedom and adrenalin.

+Interestingly enough we found in the end very few mentions of the environmental stakes of that lies in this discussion.
+Once again there might be several factors underlying this, maybe because this got even more launched at the front of the stage with the worldwilde halt caused by Coronavirus which gave everyone time to reflect how much screwed we actually were.
+Do the mode of transportation we take have an impact in this fight ?
+Most likely, but our analysis with Quotebank tells us that it is defenitely not at the heart of what has been extracted.

 ## An overview of the opinion